intracom-telecom-sdn/multinet/README.md

 ##### Get the number of switches

-To query Multinet for the total number of booted switches, run the following command from the client machine:
+To query Multinet for the number of booted switches on each worker node, run the following command from the client machine:

    ```bash